I'll start by saying that this contains discussion of problematic faith communities, further down, so comes with a content warning for that.

 If it's all non-disabled people, talking about us without us, avoid.

 As I say, there's lots of really good faith leaders out there.
 But there's also a few really strange ones who really do need some training.
-Or a different job.

 Watch, listen, think.
 And if you're not sure, stay clear.

 Hoping you find a fantastic place, filled with love and hope, if you so wish.
 There's good ones out there.